Advanced Sculptural Basketry

 • apron for getting messy

-• any additional personal materials one is excited about
+• any additional personal materials one is excited about, such as rope, wire, twine, etc

 • Box or Bag to bring materials and work home at the end of the workshop on Sunday.